 Within Roman occupied Africa, the bulk of the population of was composed of three major population groups: the Berber tribes (such as Numidians, Gaetulians and Maurusiani), the ancient Carthaginians of Phoenician origin and Roman colonists.
 The Berbers were a dark skinned native African people that spoke a common language and shared ethnic characteristics.
 Besides the Afri in the regions controlled by Carthage, the tribes that took part in the wars against the Romans were the Lotophagi, the Garamantes, the Maces, the Nasamones, the Misulani or Musulamii, the Massyli and the Massaesyli.

 Berber opposition to the Roman presence in Africa was nearly constant.
 The Roman emperor Trajan (CE 98-117) established a frontier in the south by encircling the mountain ranges and built a line of forts from Vescera (modern Biskra) to Ad Majores (Hennchir Besseriani) to the south east.
 The defensive works extended at least as far as Castellum Dimmidi (modern Messaad).
 Romans settled and developed the area around Sitifis in the second century, but the influence of Rome beyond the original Carthaginian territories, the coastal regions and areas easily accessable by road was slow to develop.

 The Roman military presence in North Africa was relatively small, consisting of about 28,000 total troops, mostly auxiliaries in Numidia and the two Mauretanian provinces.
 Legio III Augusta was stationed in Africa and protected the borders for over 4 centuries, still being present in the early 5th century AD.

-Africa Province: Olives, corn, cereal, fruits & textiles.
+- Africa Province: Olives, corn, cereal, fruits and textiles

-Mauretania: Olives and fruits, marble, wine, timber &
+- Mauretania: Olives and fruits, marble, wine, timber and livestock